jewel/clearskies/protocol/core.md

 ---------------

 Absent from the above description is how to communicate with an untrusted peer.
-Untrusted peers are given encrypted files, which they will can then send to other peers with the untrusted key, read-only key, or read-write key.
+Untrusted peers are given encrypted files, which they will then send to peers of all other types, including other untrusted peers.

+FIXME finish rewriting this

+The read-write manifests are encrypted with the read-only PSK, and signed with the read-only

+The encrypted manifest is

 followed by the 16-byte IV,
 followed by the encrypted data, using AES in CTR mode.